jar398/cldiff/doc/method.md

 currently implemented 2020-08-04].
 (The curated relationships allow interventions to augment or override what the automated process would come up with.)
 One checklist is "low priority" and the other is "high priority".
-The following operations are supported:

- 1. Report on how the two checklists compare ("diff")
- 1. Provide an alignment in Euler/X format for use with reasoning tools
- 1. "Underlay mode":
-    Generate commands to modify the high-priority checklist to add information provided by the low-priority checklist (high priority takes precedence in case of conflict)
- 1. "Overlay mode":
-    Generate commands to modify the low-priority checklist to add information provided by the high-priority checklist (high priority takes precedence in case of conflict)
- 1. "Update mode":
-    Generate commands to transform an instance of the low-priority checklist into the high-priority checklist, removing information that's only in the low-priority checklist

-[2020-08-04 Only the first of these is implemented; the second is partially implemented]

 The method has some features in common with the "smasher" tool from the Open Tree of Life project [ref], whose merge operation is an "underlay".

-All operations proceed as follows:
+All operations on checklists proceed as follows:

  1. Ingest the two checklists (see section 'Checklists')
  1. Align the two checklists (see 'Alignments')
  1. Merge the two checklists into a single annotated hierarchy (see 'Merge')
- 1. Generate output: report, script, etc.
+ 1. Generate output: report, alignment, script, etc.

 ## Checklists

 A checklist is a set of taxon records or "nodes" (I use the two words more or less interchangeably).
-Each node is intended to correspond to some taxon (in the extensional sense - set of organisms), but multiple nodes can correspond to the same taxon (synonyms).
+Each node is intended to correspond to some taxon (in the extensional sense - set of organisms), but multiple nodes can correspond to the same taxon.
+In this case one of the taxon's nodes is 'accepted' and all the others are 'synonyms'.

 A taxonomy connotes a checklist where hierarchy information (parent/child) is important.
 I'll use the words "checklist" and